VB1975/Database-Solution/README.md

   - The selected Form can be opened externally in Access
 - Reports

+### The Main Menu has Recent Databases list (including a Context Menu)
+#### The Context Menu has the following items
+- Select Database
+- Open Database
+- Open In Access
+- Remove From List

 #### Screenshots
 ##### Click on an image for a larger view.